jellefishe/NFT-Platformer/README.md

 note that the assets folder and library folders are large, so you must unzip them. email me at taivincent2@gmail.com if you want the original files so you can play them

-Enjoy playing/testing!
+some of the platforms are used from free art texture download sites Enjoy playing/testing!